opentargets/genetics-gold-standards/README.md

 WORK IN PROGRESS

 Repository for GWAS variant to gene gold standards.

-The latest set of gold standards can be found in `gold_standards/processed` in various file formats.
-The TSV file has array based fields concatenated together using '|' as a seporator.
+`gold_standards/processed` contains the latest set of gold standards in a variety of formats.
+Note, the TSV file has arrays concatenated together using '|' as a seporator.

 ### Gold standard schema